Environment

 Local government plays an essential role in the conservation and management of biodiversity and threatened species in NSW.

-The NSW Government introduced some significant changes to the way we protect biodiversity, how we regulate a range of development activities on land and how the impacts of these activities on the natural environment are managed.
-These reforms were enacted through the introduction of the Biodiversity Conservation Act 2016 (BCA), Local Land Services Act 2013 and supporting Regulations.
+The NSW Government introduced the NSW Land Management and Biodiversity Conservation Framework in 2016 following an independent review of the NSW biodiversity legislation.
+The framework made some significant changes to the way we protect biodiversity, how we regulate a range of development activities on land and how the impacts of these activities on the natural environment are managed.
+The reforms introduced the Biodiversity Conservation Act 2016 and supporting Regulations, and the native vegetation provisions under the Local Land Services Act 2013.

 • A new framework for managing native vegetation clearing